Content on this site may not be resold or reproduced. Copying is strictly prohibited.

 Now that we have a general overview of how the PLC executes the program scan cycle, we can talk about ladder logic fundamentals.

 Programs in Ladder Logic are written differently than embedded or flow-chart programming.
-Ladder Logic is a rule-based language, meaning the conditions must be met in order for the output to be energized.
+Ladder Logic is a rule-based language, meaning the conditions must be met for the output to be energized.
 When I was first learning ladder logic, I had a hard time wrapping my brain around the symbology.
-Ladder Logic is actually very easy to understand once you get the hang of a few basic principles.
+Ladder Logic is very easy to understand once you get the hang of a few basic principles.